Law reform in other jurisdictions

 In October it commenced a review of ACT Bail laws.
 The report is due on 30 June 2025.

-New South Wales Law Reform Commission7 June: The NSWLRC released an options paper for its inquiry into Serious Racial and Religious Vilification on 7 June 2024.
-Written submissions have closed.
+New South Wales Law Reform Commission21 November 2024: The NSWLRC has released its final report into Serious Racial and Religious Vilification.

 Submissions have closed for the Commission’s review of serious road crime offences.